acrlabs/backuppy/docs/principles.md

 (F4) Data that is in the store shall never be deleted or overwritten.
 Since the stores are indexed
     by sha, it doesn't matter where the data "came from" if the sha matches.
 Files that have been deleted will instead just be marked as "not present" in the manifest.

+(F5) The program can support arbitrarily large files, meaning that we can't rely on the contents
+    fitting into memory.
+This means that additional copies of files are juggled around so that the backup can read and write data in chunks.